 Western Ukraine- A Fusion of Cultures

 You may associate Ukrainian cuisine with borsch, but you’ll find a whole lot more at Lviv’s Ukrainian restaurants.
-Though-out its history, Western Ukraine has often served as a borderland and has been the subject to many periods of trade and conquest.
+Throughout its history, Western Ukraine has often served as a borderland and has been the subject of many periods of trade and conquest.
 The ever-changing roster of rulers and changing borders created a diverse

 Lviv cuisine epitomizes this blend of cultures.
-Known most notably for their coffee, Lviv is also famous for their unique approach to the popular Ukrainian cheesecake “Syrnyk”.
-Lvivsky Syrnik are delicious treats, covered in a decadent layer of chocolate and filled with fruit.
+Known most notably for its coffee, Lviv is famous for its unique approach to the popular Ukrainian cheesecake “Syrnyk.”
+Lvivsky Syrnyk are delicious treats covered in a decadent layer of chocolate and filled with fruit.

 Central Ukraine- The Heart of Strong Ukrainian Flavours

-Kyiv, at the heart of Ukraine is probably one of the best places to try traditional Ukrainian Flavours.
-Shashlik, a summer stable across Ukraine was first consumed in Uzbekistan before its popularity took off throughout Eastern Europe and Ukraine.
-Shashlik is a unique from of barbecue consisting of grilling a skewer of marinated meat (lamb, pork or beef) over coals.
-Try adding shashlik to your Canadian Barbecue repertoire and we are certain you will turn some heads.
+At the heart of Ukraine, Kyiv is probably one of the best places to try traditional Ukrainian Flavours.
+Shashlik, a summer stable across Ukraine, was first consumed in Uzbekistan before its popularity took off throughout Eastern Europe and Ukraine.
+Shashlik is a unique form of barbecue consisting of grilling a skewer of marinated meat (lamb, pork or beef) over coals.
+Try adding shashlik to your Canadian Barbecue repertoire, and we are certain you will turn some heads.
 You can find the recipe here.

 Southern Ukraine- Where Ukrainian Food Meets the Sun

-The warm climate of southern Ukraine has contributed the diverse flavours and fresh vegetables seen in Southern Ukrainian Cuisine.
-Cuisine in southern Ukraine is highly influenced by neighbouring countries like Georgia, Turkey and Armenia contributing to the truly unique flavours of the region.
-A popular dish in the Odesa region of Ukraine is Eggplant Ikra fondly referred to as poor man’s caviar.
+The warm climate of southern Ukraine has contributed to the diverse flavours and fresh vegetables seen in Southern Ukrainian Cuisine.
+Cuisine in southern Ukraine is highly influenced by neighbouring countries like Georgia, Turkey and Armenia, contributing to the truly unique flavours of the region.
+A popular dish in the Odesa region of Ukraine is Eggplant Ikra, fondly referred to as poor man’s caviar.
 Eggplant Ikra is a delicious blend of baked eggplant and stewed tomatoes to form a savoury spread.
-Ideal for any occasion, this recipe is sure to become a new stable of your household.
+Ideal for any occasion, this recipe is sure to become a new stable for your household.
 Find the recipe here.

 Embraced by the black sea, Crimea features a truly unique cuisine reflecting the rich cultural history of the native Tatars.
-A popular dish in Crimea is of course Cheburek.
+A popular dish in Crimea is, of course, Cheburek.
 A delicious dish of fried dough stuffed with meat.
-Although Chebureki are Crimea’s national dish, they are immensely popular throughout Ukraine and across Eastern Europe.
-Find the recipe here .
+Although Chebureki are Crimea’s national dish, they are prevalent throughout Ukraine and across Eastern Europe.
+Find the recipe here.